Montana Federal Criminal Defense Lawyers

 - Challenging the sufficiency of the government’s overall case or the truthfulness of the government’s evidence.

 Oberheiden, P.C.’s attorneys work hard on your behalf, even if there is a guilty verdict rendered against you, because we believe your fate is never predetermined.
-Our Montana federal criminal defense lawyershave the experience necessary to reduce your sentence and they understand the process in order to do so.
+Our federal criminal defense lawyers in Montana have the experience necessary to reduce your sentence and they understand the process in order to do so.
 We will work around the clock to maximize your opportunities for success and minimize the consequences of your conviction, even if it does reach this stage.

 How the Experienced Montana Federal Criminal Trial Attorneys at Oberheiden, P.C.
 Can Help You